overtonpolicy/Overton-FE-code-test/README.md

 In the "facets" section of the JSON file you retrieved above you'll find information about the different filters available to the user.

-We're specifically interested in these four filters, and you can ignore the rest:
+We're specifically interested in these three filters, and you can ignore the rest:

 * authors - this is the list of agencies / departments that have published policy documents in the set
 * published_year - these are the years that the documents were published in
 * topics - these are the high level topics that the documents are about
-* sdgcategories - these are the "sustainable development goals" - high level goals set by the United Nations, and often used by policymakers - that are relevant to the documents

 Each filter object lists the most common options for that field, like so: